cloudfoundry/diego-notes/proposals/docker_registry_configuration.md

 * user provides authentication token and email

 The second option should be safer since the authentication token is supposed to be temporary, while user/password credentials can be used to generate new token and gain access to Docker Hub account.

+The authentication token and the email provided by the user should flow from the CLI through CC to Diego.
+Since the auth token is temporary we need to provide it on application start rather than save it as part of the staging data (the `droplet` table).